aws-samples/sample-genai-powered-end-of-life-tracker/README.md

 | 0.40 - 0.59 | Low reliability | Manual verification recommended |
 | 0.00 - 0.39 | Very low reliability | Do not use without verification |

 **Note:** Each record includes an `accuracy_score` field (0.0-1.0) indicating reliability based on consensus with other models, data completeness, date validity, and model tier.
-See [DynamoDB Schema Documentation](cfn-templates/DYNAMODB_SCHEMA.md) for detailed scoring methodology.

 ### Advanced Query Examples